auth0-lab/fga-dotnet-sdk/docs/Auth0FgaApi.md

 Return all the authorization model IDs for a particular store

 The GET authorization-models API will return all the IDs of the authorization models for a certain store.
 Path parameter `store_id` is required.
-Auth0 FGA's response will contain an array of all authorization model IDs, sorted in descending order of creation.  ## [Limits](https://docs.fga.dev/intro/dashboard#limitations) - Each store has a limit of **30** read authorization-models requests per minute (RPM). - Each response can contain up to **50** authorization model IDs. ## Example Assume that the store's authorization model has been configured twice.
-To get all the IDs of the authorization models that had been created in this store, call GET authorization-models.
-The API will return a response that looks like: ```json {   \"authorization_model_ids\": [       \"1yunpF9DkzXMzm0dHrsCuWsooEV\",       \"1yundoHpJHlodgn4EOVar2DhmKp\"   ] } ``` If there are more authorization model IDs available, the response will contain an extra field `continuation_token`: ```json {   \"authorization_model_ids\": [       \"1yunpF9DkzXMzm0dHrsCuWsooEV\",       \"1yundoHpJHlodgn4EOVar2DhmKp\"   ],   \"continuation_token\": \"eyJwayI6IkxBVEVTVF9OU0NPTkZJR19hdXRoMHN0b3JlIiwic2siOiIxem1qbXF3MWZLZExTcUoyN01MdTdqTjh0cWgifQ==\" } ```
+Auth0 FGA's response will contain an array of all authorization model IDs, sorted in descending order of creation.  ## [Limits](https://docs.fga.dev/intro/dashboard#limitations) - Each response can contain up to **50** authorization model IDs.

 ### Example
 ```csharp